2025-26 School Year Information

 -

-Welcome to the 2025-26 school year, Little Blues!
-This page includes all the information students and families will need to ensure a successful start to the year.
+This page includes all the information students and families will need to ensure a successful 2025-26 school year.
 Check back frequently, as more information will be added as it becomes available.
 If you have any additional questions, please call the main office at (919) 856-7929.

 -